Sign of the Sun

-Sign of the Sun is a 1997 adventure video game from Project Two Interactive.
+Sign of the Sun is an adventure video game published by Project Two Interactive for MS-DOS in 1997.

 Gameplay

 The game consists of 150 different locations including vast lava caverns.
 During the course of the game the player encounters talking stones, flying lizards, various gate mechanisms as well as puzzles that the player must solve.

 Plot

 James Mariner flew his spaceship too close to the sun and was captured by a tractor beam.
 He finds himself under the solar surface and has to escape to stop the natives from destroying the Galaxy.

 Reception

 PC Zone gave the Sign of the Sun a score of 41 out of 100, wishing that the game had more characters to interact with and more content to complete.
 PC Player gave the game a score of 21 out of 100, criticizing the controls and action sequences.